-The particle size standard calibration has been applied to ice core dust data (Figure 5).
-Since the calibration function is less than 1 for diameters smaller than 13.5 $\mu$ m, the effect of applying the calibration function is that the small diameter data is shifted towards larger diameters.
+The particle size standard calibration has been applied to ice core dust data (orange curves in Figure 5a,b).
+Since the calibration function is less than 1 for diameters smaller than 13.5 μ m, the effect of applying the calibration function is that the small diameter data is shifted towards larger diameters.
 This is most pronounced for the smallest diameters, since the calibration values are smallest for small diameters.
 The positive slope of the calibration function means that the calibrated bin positions are squeezed more tightly together than the uncalibrated bins.
 Since the probability density function is defined as the number of counts in a bin divided by its size, the calibrated probability density function has higher values than the uncalibrated one.
 This effect decreases with diameter, as the slope decreases.
+For further details, see Supplement H.